micmejia/bible-dump/AMPC/Mark/Mark 11.md

-[^h]_But if you do not forgive, neither will your Father in heaven forgive your failings and shortcomings._
+_But if you do not forgive, neither will your Father in heaven forgive your failings and shortcomings._